NataliyaZhuravleva/MrRobogers_Neighborhood/ReadMe.md

 ## <span style="color:#0ec2b8">Description</span>

-_Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:_
+_Create a web application that takes a username and number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:_

 * _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_
 * _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_
-* _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_
+* _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor, [username]?"_

 _These exceptions are written from least to most important._
 _A user can enter a new number and see new results over and over again._